bayesmix-dev/bayesmix/python/README.md

 """
 ```

-Se the notebook in `notebooks/gaussian_mix_uni.ipynb` for a concrete usage example
+See the notebook in `notebooks/gaussian_mix_uni.ipynb` for a concrete usage example